Stand up for the facts!

 • The North Carolina attorney general’s office isn’t responsible for street-level policing.

-• The ad’s statistic is cherry picked and based on a total number of rapes reported over time — data that’s flawed because law enforcement agencies expanded their definition of what qualifies as rape while Josh Stein was in office.
+• The ad’s statistic is cherry-picked and based on a total number of rapes reported over time — data that’s flawed because law enforcement agencies expanded their definition of what qualifies as rape while Josh Stein was in office as attorney general.
 Other measures paint a different picture than what the ad claims.

-• Advocates say an increase in rape reporting can be a positive sign because it indicates that victims are comfortable reporting their experiences.
+• Advocates say an increase in rape reporting can be a positive sign because it signals that victims are comfortable reporting their experiences.
 Data suggests sexual violence is historically underreported.

 A Republican-backed television advertisement is attacking North Carolina Attorney General Josh Stein’s record on getting rapists off the streets.